Who are we and how does this policy apply?

 Part III of this policy sets out how Caltex protects personal information and credit-related personal information, and how you may seek access to or correction of or make a complaint about, that information.

 How does Caltex collect personal information?

-The main way in which Caltex collects personal information is through hardcopy forms or through forms provided on Caltex's internet (for external users) and intranet (for employees) website pages.
+The main way in which Caltex collects personal information is through completion of paper-based or electronic forms or through forms provided on Caltex's internet (for external users) and intranet (for employees) website pages.
 Caltex may also collect personal information by recording telephone calls made to the Caltex call centre (see below for more information), in face-to-face meetings and in interviews.